What is the RHT?

 Our Grants

-Grants can cover:
+Our grants can cover:

-- contributions to project partnerships;
+• contributions to restoration project partnerships;

-- enhancements to maintenance and restoration projects;
+• enhancements to remediation and restoration projects;

-- the reinstatement of missing or demolished features of historic buildings and structures; and
+• the reinstatement of missing or demolished features of historic buildings and structures; and

-- the repair of special fittings and equipment such as clocks, murals, memorials and fixed furniture.
+• the repair of special fittings and equipment such as clocks, murals, memorials and fixed furniture.

 Our Focus